 QUEST is a guide, not a goal or a rule.

-I usually start with QUEST as an outline first, and use it to create a skeleton salesletter.
-I then refer back to it later.
+I usually start with QUEST as an outline first and use it to create a skeleton salesletter.
+I then refer back to it to guide me as I write.
 Once the outline is made, I expand on each point and “go with the flow” of what I think is best for the offer throughout the salesletter.

-I also write header (i.e., subhead) ideas in that outline, too.
-But first, I expand on the copy, and if needed, I re-arrange ideas around for better flow.
-And then, I write the headers as I see how they fit in the QUEST formula, all keeping the following in mind:
+I also write header or subhead ideas in that outline, too.
+But when I expand the copy, if needed, I'll move ideas around for better flow or rewrite the headers as I see how they fit in the QUEST formula, all keeping the following in mind:

 - The header introduces a new piece of information.
 It's specific and descriptive.
 It has an element of intrigue or curiosity.
 Best of all, it has an inherent benefit — whether it's of the offer or one in reading what follows.
 (Usually, it's the latter.)

 - It helps to introduce the following section.
-It should read as if the person never read the preceding copy.
+It should make sense and read as if the person never read the preceding copy.
 It somewhat explains it as to not confuse and push people away.
 (But it doesn't explain it entirely, as the next point reveals.)

-- More often than not, it also piques their curiosity in order to force them to stop scanning and go back to the beginning of the copy — as people usually scan and read the headers when they hit a salesletter for the first time.
+- Above all, it also piques their curiosity in order to force them to stop scanning and go back to the beginning of the copy — as people usually scan and read the headers when they hit a salesletter for the first time.

 The third one is the one I use the most.

-My favorite is when the header introduces a portion of an idea — like a half-statement, sometimes followed by an ellipse — or some kind of “newsworthy” topic — think of a newspaper's front-page headlines — that pulls them into the copy.
+My favorite is when the header introduces a portion of an idea, sometimes followed by an ellipse.
+Or when it hints at a bigger payoff in the copy, like some kind of newsworthy topic — think of a newspaper's front-page headlines that force the reader to buy the paper.

 To continue my mountain-climbing analogy, headers are like “knots” or “hooks” in the rope, so to speak.
-Why?
-Because it forces people to stop — and ultimately pulls readers back into the copy (or keeps them reading and clinging throughout the copy).
+They force people to stop and pull readers back into the copy (or keeps them reading and clinging throughout the copy).

 Just like there are different mountains of different shapes and sizes, there are different markets with different levels of awareness.
-Therefore, each climb should also be different.
+Each climb should also be different.
 And the view is different at every vantage point along the way.